toksdotdev/maskedu/README.md

 # Maskedu 🤖

-Maskedu an automated Twitter scheduling bot built with Rust.
+Maskedu is an automated Twitter scheduling bot built with Rust.

 Step-by-step walkthrough video would be released [here](https://rust-telescope.live/hacking-with-rust/building-automated-twitter-schedule-bot).